ObbyKing/ece434_linux/hw05/README.md

 -c Compile or assemble the source files, but do not link.
 The linking stage simply is not done.
 The Ultimate output is in the form of an object file for each source file.

+First run!
+Hello, World!
+Main is executing at 0x400596
+This address (0x7fff0c1c22e0) is in our stack frame This address (0x601048) is in our bss section
+This address (0x601040) is in our data section

+Cross compiling run!
+Hello, World!
+Main is executing at 0x103d5
+This address (0xbe814c54) is in our stack frame
+This address (0x21030) is in our bss section
+This address (0x21028) is in our data section